oncomouse/twitter_ebooks/README.md

-#twitter_ebooks
+# twitter_ebooks-REDIS

-This is an update to https://github.com/clonepa/twitter_ebooks, which is an update to postcasio's version, which is an update to thom's version.
+This is an update to https://github.com/patrickt/twitter_ebooks, which is an update to postcasio's version, which is an update to thom's version.

 Non-standard twitter dependencies:
 * python-Levenshtein - http://pypi.python.org/pypi/python-Levenshtein/
 * cobe - https://github.com/pteichman/cobe
 * twitter - https://pypi.python.org/pypi/twitter
 * yaml – http://pyyaml.org
+* redis-py
 * simplejson

 Use `pip` and `virtualenv` and you can install them all automatically and without clobbering existing features.

-This update comes with some new features:
-- Centralized Tweeting Code
-- Now matches identical tweets (happens often if you have small amounts of initial tweet data.)
-- Option in the configuration file to filter URLs
-- Feed greptweet.com text files directly to process.py and it removes all the junk for you automatically for easier setup
+This version uses REDIS for data storage instead of a series of .txt files and an SQLite3 database for state and history storage.
+Doing so means you can run this _ebooks account on Heroku, if you want.

 ###REQUIREMENTS